Skip to main content

 Eglin Air Force Base

-Assigned under the 96th Test Wing and Air Force Materiel Command, Eglin AFB is a joint service installation supporting Air Force, Army, Navy and Space Force test and training units, and hosts more than 62 major organizations for numerous development programs, operational units, military schools, and various federal agencies.
+The 96th Test Wing at Eglin AFB, assigned under the Air Force Materiel Command, is the host unit for the DoD joint service installation supporting Air Force, Army, Navy and Space Force from five major commands; hosting 9 wings/wing equivalents and more than 35 major units for development programs, operational teams, military schools, and various federal agencies.
+The 96TW is the test and evaluation center for all Air Force air- delivered weapons, navigation and guidance systems, and command and control systems.

 Learn More